Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 For the folks who use Flickr as a home for their photos – either to share or use as a backup – this is welcome news.
-For the folks who found true community on Flickr, it's also good news.
+It’s also good for the folks who found a true community on Flickr.

-There's no rule that says your Flickr community has to be about photography.
+No rule says your Flickr community has to be about photography.

 Some of the groups I participate in using Facebook could just as easily have worked on Flickr.
 You need a group, you push a button.
 Next thing you know, you’re a group administrator.

 If you have a training course and need a private group to chat with Students, Flickr would work as well as Facebook.
-Maybe better, because now we have people who absolutely don't want to be on Facebook.
+Maybe better because now we have people who don’t want to be on Facebook.

-I don't think this is what SmugMug has in mind for Flickr, but I can see it as a possibility.
-Facebook is ticking off it's users, getting into political infighting, and censoring some of its users who have different opinions than those in Silicon Valley.
+I don’t think this is what SmugMug has in mind for Flickr, but I can see it as a possibility.
+Facebook is ticking off it’s users, getting into political infighting, and censoring some of its users with different opinions than those in Silicon Valley.